 Can dogs have strawberries and bananas?
 Yes, both fruits are perfectly safe for dogs as long as they are fed in moderation.

-Strawberries come packed with vitamins and minerals that are healthy for your puppy.
-However, they also have loads of natural sugar that can be too much for a dog's stomach, as well as humans.
+Unfortunately, strawberries also have loads of natural sugar that can be too much for a dog's stomach, as well as humans.
 When it comes to strawberries and puppies, think of them as a treat and serve in moderation.
 A whole bowl may not harm them, but it can contribute to stomach upset.

 If you grow your own strawberries, controlling the amount your puppy eats may not be your only concern.
 Puppies are curious and if they find something they like, keeping them out of the garden and your strawberry harvest will take time, training or maybe even fencing.
 However, there is another potential problem lurking in your strawberry crop.

 In addition to strawberries, many other fruits are also safe for puppies.
-Generally, fresh fruits and vegetables should not make up more than 10 percent of your puppies daily diet.
+Generally, fresh fruits and vegetables should not make up more than 10 percent of your puppy's daily diet.
 They do offer a variety for your puppy as well as provide many vitamins and minerals.
 Other safe fruits include bananas, blueberries, dates, figs, lemons, oranges, and pears.

 If your puppy got into your fruit bowl and ate large quantities of fruit, contact your veterinarian about possible symptoms to watch out for.
 Talk to them if you suspect pesticide exposure and discuss the best ways to reduce that risk in your garden.